kylegirard/dev-checklists/README.md

 ## Developer Checklists
-The goal of the project is to create a set of comprehensive checklists that developers can use to fill-in their knowledge gaps.
+The goal of the project is to create extensive checklists that developers can use to fill-in their knowledge gaps, and to provide context to where they're at in their learning journey.

 ## Contributing
 Did you notice something missing or that could be improved?
 Please consider contributing.